abgox/abyss/readme.md

 ### Config

-- Apps in this repository include specific behaviors controlled by `app-uninstall-action-level`.
+- Apps in `abyss` include specific behaviors controlled by `app-uninstall-action-level`.
 - You can set it using the following command:

   ```pwsh